BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 [Klaus Landsdorf][1]

-That is a whole new Node-RED package started in 2017 based on the node-opcua v0.1.x and the API documentation.
+That is a whole new Node-RED package started in 2017 based on the node-opcua v0.4 and the API documentation.
 The old copyrights by Mika Karaila are just to honor his pioneer work in the years 2015/2016 for Node-RED and OPC UA.

 ### Important

 This is **not** an official product of the OPC Foundation or Plattform Industrie 4.0.
-It is just to provide OPC UA to Node-RED based on node-opcua.

 ### Contribution node-opcua